Tee It Forward

 this section is not for mathophobes.)

-I have seen an alternate chart for teeing it forward.
-It is a very
+proper tees.
+Let's look at an alternate chart for teeing it forward.
+It

 simple linear formula: